Free2AITools Nexus Index (FNI)

 hosted_on_checked_at | ISO date | When the hosting data was last verified |

-These tags power the select_model API — AI agents can filter models by hardware constraints, license type, and deployment target via MCP or HTTP.
+These tags power the select_model API — AI agents can filter the catalog by these stored-metadata fields (size, license type, GGUF/Ollama indicators) via MCP or HTTP.
+They are heuristic metadata filters, not verified runtime compatibility checks.

 Interpreting FNI Scores